Book cover: On Othering: Processes and Politics of Unpeace, edited by Yasmin Saikia and Chad Haines.

 On Othering Processes and Politics of Unpeace

-Edited by Yasmin Saikia and Chad Haines
+edited by Yasmin Saikia and Chad Haines

 In every sphere of life, division and intolerance have polarized communities and entire nations.
 The learned construction of the Other—an evil “enemy” against whom both physical and discursive violence is deemed acceptable—has fractured humanity, creating divisions that seemingly defy reconciliation.
 How do we restore the bonds of connection among human beings?
 How do we shift from polarization to peace?